"What’s in a name? That which we call a rose by any other name would smell as sweet."

 The state Senate last week passed and sent to the House a measure to drop fancy, grade A medium amber, dark amber and grade B. In their place would be several types sharing a grade A label, with descriptive phrases following: golden color and delicate taste; amber color and rich taste; dark color and robust taste; very dark color and strong taste.

 Some are against the change, arguing that the unique labeling helps set Vermont syrup apart as the best in the world.
-However, taking our cue from Shakespeare,
+However, taking our cue from Shakespeare, we would argue that it’s the taste that sets our syrup apart, not the labeling.
+And State Agriculture Secretary Chuck Ross said that separate labeling only leads to consumer confusion.

 Thanks to improvements in technology and growing interest by landowners, Vermont’s syrup production has roughly doubled in the past decade, to the extent that supply vastly exceeds any demand that would come from a state of about 626,000, the AP reports.